PathwayITSolutions/ConditionalAccess/README.md

   - Filter for devices:
   - Authentication flows:
 * Grant: **Grant access**, **Require authentication strength, Passwordless MFA**
-* Session:

- Session **Sign-in frequency Periodic reauthentication, 4 hours, Persistent browser session, Never persistent**
+* Session: **Sign-in frequency Periodic reauthentication, 4 hours, Persistent browser session, Never persistent**

 You will need to select the Directory Roles.
 I recommend everything Administrator, Editor, Technician, Engineer, Specialist, Creator, Security, Developer, Attribute, Writer, Inviter, Analyst, Author since all of these have some kind of write-access to the environment, or access privileged information